dataArtisans/flink-training-web/exercises/eventTimeJoin.md

 ## Processing Time Join

-This is the simplest approach for implementing an enrichment join, and it is suitable for use cases, such as fraud detection, where precise, deterministic results are not imperative.
+This is the simplest approach for implementing an enrichment join, and it is suitable for use cases, such as fraud detection, where precise, deterministic results are not imperative, and where keeping latency low is very valuable.
 Here the general idea is to immediately join each trade with whatever customer information is available.
-If nothing is yet known about the customer, wait until the current watermark reaches the timestamp of the trade -- to give the customer stream a chance to catch-up -- before taking further action.

-At that point, if the customer is still missing, either drop the trade (i.e., implement an inner join) or join the trade with an null customer record (an outer join).

 You will find a working implementation of such a join in the `ProcessingTimeJoinExercise` class.

 #### Exercise

-Our solution stores the pending `Trade` records for each `Customer` in a

-{% java %}
-    MapState<Long, Trade>
-{% endjava %}

-where the keys are the timestamps of the trades for which we've created timers, waiting to see if customer data will arrive.

-This has the limitation that the pending trades need to have unique timestamps.
-Your task here is to improve the implementation to use a

-{% java %}
-    MapState<Long, List<Trade>>
-{% endjava %}

-instead.
+1. Write some tests for this implementation.

+2. Thought question: `ProcessingTimeJoinExercise` implements something like an outer join (there could be a `Trade` with no matching `Customer`, in which case this implementation will produce `(Trade, null)` as its result).
+Are there cases where it would be worthwhile to wait for some time in case a matching `Customer` arrives?
+How would you go about implementing that?

 ## Event Time Join